Lex Luthor: One Year Later and Countdown

 One year after the events of "Infinite Crisis", weeks after the New Year's Eve Massacre, Luthor is cleared of all criminal charges in the "One Year Later" storyline.
 Despite this, his public image is ruined and, thanks to the machinations of the villain Doctor Sivana, he has lost most of his wealth and had no control over the newly reformed LexCorp, now being run by Lana Lang.
 He blames Clark Kent for swaying public opinion and pledges vengeance on Metropolis after an angry mob jeers him.
-Amassing large quantities of kryptonite and kidnapping the super-villains Metallo and the Kryptonite Man, Lex uses them to power a Kryptonian warship controlled through a "sunstone" crystal.
-Having recently regained his powers, Superman destroys the kryptonite-powered ship and confronts Lex with the fact that, despite his claims that Superman is what prevents him from helping humanity, the only thing he accomplished during the Man of Steel's absence was to cause pain and acquire a machine that could cause more destruction.
+Amassing large quantities of kryptonite and kidnapping the super-villains Metallo and Kryptonite Man, Lex uses them to power a Kryptonian warship controlled through a "sunstone" crystal.
+Having recently regained his powers, Superman destroys the kryptonite-powered ship and confronts Lex with the fact that, despite his claims that Superman is what prevents him from helping humanity, the only thing he accomplished during Superman's absence was to cause pain and acquire a machine that could cause more destruction.
 Enraged, Lex manages to escape custody yet again.

 Lex Luthor continues his open campaigns against Superman and Earth's heroes, working with Bizarro, a new Revenge Squad, and the Kryptonian General Zod.
 Alongside Joker and Cheetah III, Luthor (once again wearing his warsuit) organizes a new Injustice League to help destroy the reformed Justice League.
 During this period, he creates the third Shaggy Man and the third Blockbuster.

 Luthor plays a large role in the Countdown to Final Crisis tie-in series Salvation Run.
 Exiled to a distant planet along with many of Earth's villains, Lex quickly assumes command and convinces many to follow him as he finds a way home.
 He is opposed by those who join forces with Joker and Gorilla Grodd.
-Eventually, the villains are attacked by Darkseid's shock troopers the Parademons.
+Eventually, the villains are attacked by Parademons.
 Luthor manages to get the villains off the planet with a makeshift teleporter, using the villains Neutron, Heatmonger, Plasmus, Warp, and Thunder and Lightning as unwilling power sources.
 When called a "monster" by Thunder, Luthor claims the ones who exiled them are the real monsters and he is the hero.
 He sets the teleporter to self-destruct after he uses it, killing the Parademons as well as his living batteries.